Table of Contents

 We need to follow ethics when we conduct research for three main reasons.
 We are obliged to honor the trust of our supervisors, mentors and fellow graduates.
 We must conduct research responsibly to reach our goals.
 And finally, we need to conduct research that clearly benefits the public.

 We conduct our research mainly to extend our knowledge about a particular subject or problem.
 This new scientific knowledge should be shared with others via research publication, authorship and collaboration.
-Therefore, it is considered as unethical to withhold such valuable information to interested parties.
+Therefore, it is considered as unethical to withhold such valuable information from interested parties.
 On the other hand, it is also unethical to publish results that were hand-picked.
 Unfortunately, many researchers prefer to publish their positive results while ignoring their negative results.

 Once one publishes his or her own work, others can get the opportunity to criticize the work, reproduce it thus confirming the results, or to dispute the results.
-Different forms exist for sharing scientific knowledge obtained from research such as presentations, publications in peer reviewed journals, and thesis writing and publication.
+Different forms exist for sharing scientific knowledge obtained from research such as presentations, publications in peer reviewed journals, thesis writing and publication.
 Many people in fact have argued that if your research cannot produce a publishable paper, then your research was simply never done.

 When we publish our results in the form of a scientific paper, we usually present a list of authors who may or may not have contributed equally to the work in hand.
-It is considered as unethical to include people in the authors list if they did not contribute substantially to the design, interpretation or drafting of the manuscript.
-Therefore, people who once helped you in a completely informal way and were not directly involved in your research should be thanked in the acknowledgments section.
+It is considered unethical to include people in the authors’ list if they did not contribute substantially to the design, interpretation or drafting of the manuscript.
+Therefore, people who once helped you in a completely informal way and were not directly involved in your research should be thanked in the acknowledgment section.
 Additionally, once the paper is published, it is unethical to cite this work and to do any changes to the order of the authors say in your resume.
 Usually, the first author is the graduate student who did most of the work related to designing the experiments, running them and writing the manuscript.

 Second authors might have also contributed significantly to the work.
 The last author is usually your main supervisor and the one before your supervisor might be your co-supervisor.
 These people, the supervisors, usually guide you through your research career, choose the topic that you should work in, and in many cases help you design the experiments.
 Authors between the supervisors and the first and second authors are usually people who contributed to the interpretation of the data, did some statistical analysis or helped you acquire a substantial amount of the data but did not contribute ‘intellectually’ substantially to the work.
 Whether you should put their names in the acknowledgement section or in the authorship list is always debatable.